spiral/docs/http/response.md

   ];
 }
 ```

+> In this case 200 will be used as response code.

 To better understand how this code work let's try to look to the following simplification (this is not actual code):